fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_your_first_fpga_project.md

 * Double click on the File field of the listed device and select the correct programming file (.sof extension).
 Tick the box for ”Programming/Configure”.
 * To program the FPGA press Start.
 * Verify that your design works by changing the position of the toggle switches on the DE10-Lite board.
-* Remeber to update your assignment progress status in the *readme.md* file before updating the Git repository.
+* Remember to update your assignment progress status in the *readme.md* file before updating the Git repository.

 ```{admonition} Question to consider!
 :class: note